 Nepal is one of the best travel and tour destinations in the world.
 Its rich cultural heritage, wonderful religious history, and sumptuous beauty of the landscapes have attracted many travel enthusiasts over the past.
-In order to attract other interested travelers, Visit Nepal 2020 was declared by Nepal Government with the Nepal Tourism Board.
+In order to attract other interested travellers, Visit Nepal 2020 was declared by Nepal Government with the Nepal Tourism Board.

 Nepal saw a slight dip in the number of tourists visiting here after the devastating earthquake of 2015.
 After that, the number of tourists here has not seared as high as in the past.
 So the year 2020 has been announced as Visit Nepal year in order to get the tourism industry of Nepal up and running in full.